What is a retail Shop Lease in Queensland

 Retail shopping centres

-- at least five shops are used for retail businesses (as per Schedule 1)
+- has at least five shops used for retail businesses (as per Schedule 1); and

-- are owned by one person; or in one building or adjoining buildings owned or controlled by the same landlord; or comprise lots within a single community titles scheme under the Body Corporate and Community Management Act 1997
+- are owned by one person; or in one building or adjoining buildings owned or controlled by the same landlord; or comprise lots within a single community titles scheme under the Body Corporate and Community Management Act 1997; and

 - are regarded or promoted as a shopping centre, mall, court or arcade.